jamii/zest/design.md

 3
 ```

-If a post-fix argument is a function with no arguments, then the `()` can be omitted:

-TODO example requires mutation

 Functions can only be referenced as the head of an argument call or the argument to a function call.

 ```